-If a Member is planning to renovate a pre-1978 home for sale to a SHLP eligible home buyer, the Member must contact their assigned Community Partner Coordinator BEFORE submitting a reservation.
-The Federal Government banned the use of lead-based paint for homes in 1978 so homes built before then have additional requirements to meet.
+If a Member is planning to renovate a pre-1978 home for sale to a SHLP eligible home buyer, the Member must contact their assigned Community Partner Coordinator and receive Pre-Approval before submitting a reservation.
+The Federal Government banned the use of lead-based paint for homes built after January 1, 1978, therefore homes built prior to this date will have additional requirements to meet.
 Loan Pool Members must fully understand the process and requirements for submitting a pre-1978 property.